Non-Fiction Books And Novellas

 The non-fiction authors presented and analysed in the posts on this page have put in the hard yards and become successful in their craft.
 You and I see a finished book.
 The author sees him or her self laid open for the world to look at and judge.
 This is true of fiction as well, but probably never more so than in memoir.
 Publishing a memoir is an act of bravery.

-In my other career as a ghostwriter/life story writer I have written a number of non-fiction books, and I enjoy the process, even though it is very different from writing fiction.
+I have written a number of non-fiction books, and I enjoy the process, even though it is very different from writing fiction.
 The two complement each other and ensure I never get bored!

-Types of Non-Fiction
+Types Of Non-Fiction

 As a former probation and parole officer, I have a longstanding interest in crime, so I've been a True Crime fan for years.
 And Memoir because I find other people's lives endlessly fascinating and have even written my own, Making The Breast Of It.
+And now that I'm a ghostwriter of life stories and memoirs, I love to read other memoirs to see how different authors structure and write their memoirs.

 Self-Development because I am always trying to improve myself and enhance my life (and have yet to master the art of daily meditation) and as an author, Creative Writing is a given.
 Along with reading a variety of well-written fiction and non-fiction books, books on the craft of writing have contributed enormously to the development of my writing skills.